Skip to main content

 Why Is the Certification Important?

-The EPA certification is essential for any renovation project involving homes or buildings built before 1978.
 It’s not just about complying with the law but also ensuring the safety of occupants from the harmful effects of lead-based paint exposure and associated lead hazards.
+Risk assessments are available.
 The RRP Rule is crucial for protecting public health.

 This certification is especially important for: